udda/multiload-ng/README.md

 4. Requires too much work -> If it's worth it, see #1
 5. Requires plugins to be written in languages other than C -> Sorry, this would break ALL existing plugins.
 Unless special cases (like supersets of C or simple wrappers), it's very likely it can't be done.

 The best way to get a new port is to suggest it (or code it yourself, of course).
-Feel free to file an issue about your request, and it will be considered carefully.
+Feel free to submit an issue about your request, it will be considered carefully.